 25. Taiana’s Resort

 Enjoy tranquillity, culture and a beautiful beach setting on the uninhabited Uoleva Island in Ha’apai with Taiana’s Resort.
 The resort has five Tongan-style fales which are simply a beach hut but certainly add to the island adventure!
 Each fale is lined with traditional tapa paintings and contain a mattress on the floor, a mosquito net, a bedside table with a kerosene lantern.
 Guests share a bathroom, while backpackers have the option to camp on the grounds.
 As for entertainment, well, you better enjoy kayaking, snorkelling and lazying on the beach!
 Food is available to order, so give your hosts notice.
-Airport/ferry transfers to the island are also available.
 Check out more options like this in the 7 Best Budget Accommodations in Ha’apai.

 26. Mystic Sands

 A boutique resort on the waterfront of Pangaimotu Island, Mystic Sands is easy to get to from Neiafu, yet provides a tranquil retreat.
 Stay in one of the modernly-furnished double or family rooms with ocean views and the beach just steps away.
-Each room has kitchenette facilities for self-catering, however, meals can be organised with the hosts.
+Each room has a kitchenette, however, meals can be organised with the hosts.
 The hosts can also organise a number of activities around the island or you can just make do with the complimentary use of snorkelling gear, kayaks, swimming pool and beach games.
 See more accommodation like this in the 10 Best Honeymoon Accommodations in Vava’u.